gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: gLaSDI

-For a better visualization and a clear demonstration in a two-dimensional domain, we consider convex interpolation of two components from the coefficient matrix, i.e., $\xi_1$ and $\xi_2$, as shown in Fig. \ref{fig.shep}(b).
+\RB{Note that the interpolation functions are constructed in the parameter space, while the interpolation is performed in the DI coefficient space.} For better visualization and demonstration in a two-dimensional \RB{coefficient} domain, we consider convex interpolation of two components from the \RB{DI} coefficient matrix, i.e., $\xi_1$ and $\xi_2$, as shown in Fig. \ref{fig.shep}(b).
 Fig. \ref{fig.shep}(a) shows four testing parameter points denoted by asterisks and their 6 nearest neighbor parameter points denoted by solid black dots.
 The testing parameter points are at different locations relative to the convex hull (depicted by the black dash line) formed by the nearest neighbor points.
-The interpolation functions are obtained using Eqs. (\ref{eq.shep_shape}-\ref{eq.shep_kern}) based on the Euclidean distance between the testing points and the nearest neighbor points, which are then used to interpolate the coefficients of the testing points from the coefficients of the nearest neighbors by using Eq. (\ref{eq.convex_interp}), as shown in Fig. \ref{fig.shep}(b).
-It can be seen that the interpolated coefficients are all located within the convex hull (depicted by the black dash line) formed by the nearest neighbors' coefficients, showing the desired convexity-preserving capability, which allows existing local DI models to be leveraged for prediction of latent-space dynamics of testing parameters.
-When the testing parameter point (the green asterisk) overlaps with the nearest neighbor point 5, the coefficient of the testing point is identical with that of the nearest neighbor point 5.
-The convex interpolation is simple and efficient as the interpolation functions in Eq. (\ref{eq.shep_shape}) can be constructed easily in the parameter space.
+The interpolation functions are obtained using Eqs. (\ref{eq.shep_shape}-\ref{eq.shep_kern}) based on the distance between the testing points and the nearest neighbor points \RB{in the parameter space}, which are then used to interpolate the \RB{DI} coefficients of the testing points from the \RB{DI} coefficients of the nearest neighbors by using Eq. (\ref{eq.convex_interp}), as shown in Fig. \ref{fig.shep}(b).
+It can be seen that the interpolated \RB{DI} coefficients are all located within the convex hull (depicted by the black dash line) formed by the nearest neighbors' \RB{DI} coefficients, showing the desired convexity-preserving capability, which allows existing local DI models to be leveraged for prediction of latent-space dynamics of testing parameters.
+When the testing parameter point (the green asterisk) overlaps with the nearest neighbor point 5, the \RB{DI} coefficient of the testing point is identical to that of the nearest neighbor point 5.

+\RB{\begin{remark} The likelihood that the DI coefficient matrices ($\boldsymbol{\Xi}$) have a perfect negative correlation is very low.
+Further, the interpolation is weighted by the inverse of the distance between the nearest neighbors and the testing parameter point of interest, and the number of nearest neighbors involved in the interpolation is often greater than two to take the best advantage of the learned DI models.
+Therefore, a degenerate situation is not likely to happen. \end{remark}}